zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

+**2025-12-09**

+Added option to **clone project** (load an existing project > make new project > "Do you want to carry over the current project's settings?" > "Yes")

+Added option to force use of **CPU torch device** even when CUDA or MPS is available.

 **2025-12-07**

 Added **max text segment word length** option, allowing for up to 80 words per text segment prompt.
-Can be useful with VibeVoice (Most other models are best left at the default of 40 words).
+Can be useful with VibeVoice and Fish (other models are best left at the default of 40 words).

 **Resolved Linux CUDA crashes** related to faster-whisper library by changing Linux torch requirements.
 If you were experiencing this problem, get latest and update your virtual environment (`pip install -r requirements-[modelname].txt`).